-1965 was the peak year for the American full-sized car, and no car embodies that better than the 1965 Chevrolet.
+(first posted 2/7/2016) 1965 was the last really big year for the big American car, and no car embodies that better than the 1965 Chevrolet.
 Never again would so many be sold: 1.67 million big Chevrolets; over a million Impalas alone.
-Never again would full size cars have such a dominant share of the market.
+Never again would full size cars have such a large share of the market.
 Never again would there ever be a truly “all new” big American car like the ’65 Chevy; the genre had now evolved to a point where all subsequent versions were essentially refinements and variations.
 And never again would a full-sized American car be so stylistically ambitious, so stunningly beautiful, so radically different, and so be the near-universal love object of the land.

 This is the peak moment of the big American car before its long decline, shot at sunset, appropriately enough.
 And in Evening Orchid, no less.